dfinity/ic-hs/README.md

 --------------

-In order to support patterns useful for and used in the Motoko test suite, the IC stub has some extra features that are not spec’ed or implemented in the official client.
+In order to support patterns useful for and used in the Motoko test suite, the IC ref has some extra features that are not spec’ed or implemented in the official client.
 These are:

  * The ability to create calls from `canister_init`.